 The Blacklist is both a clever and contrived crime thriller.
 It seems predicated on the predator-prey dynamic between Red and Liz—a relationship built on mutual respect and distrust.
 It has some serialized elements to it—a long-game mystery that will be doled out episode by episode, season by season.
 But it's also something of a pedestrian episodic drama along the lines of Person of Interest, with the FBI dutifully pursuing, each week, a new man on Red's nefarious list.

-If The Blacklist feels, at times, a little like Silence of the Lambs, with the interplay between the good-girl detective and the very bad-man criminal, it does not indulge that movie's serial killer depravity.
+Sexual material has included hookups and partial nudity.
+And in Season 2, our not-so-good-girl detective keeps her one-time husband and all-time spy illegally captive, hoping to use his intel to find—and perhaps kill—a notorious terrorist.
+But if Blacklist feels, at times, a little like Silence of the Lambs, it does not indulge that movie's serial killer depravity.
 Red is a wicked white-collar criminal and agent of global terrorism, but he's no up-close-and-personal serial killer.
 As such, we do not suffer the same level of grotesquery we do in Hannibal, Dexter or The Following.

 But this is still a violent show, and sometimes extremely so.
 Extras die by the dozens.
 People are shot, sometimes spraying blood as they die.
-Others are beaten or even tortured—with none of the resulting pain and gore hidden from viewers.
-Innocents, including children, are put in grave peril.
+Others are beaten or even tortured—with little of the resulting pain and gore hidden from viewers.
+And the lines the good guys are willing to cross to bring the bad guys to sometimes terminal justice seem to grow more gray by the episode.

 When a U.S. general's daughter is kidnapped, a whole bunch of people are killed, and the kid is wired up with chemical explosives.
 Liz's husband nearly dies at the hands of the terrorist who tapes him to a chair and is seen beating him and stabbing him in the leg and gut with a knife.
 (Blood is everywhere.)
 The terrorist is later shot twice and falls to his death from the top of a building.